Date: Saturday, Winter, 2021

 What will you need to bring?

 We recommend the following if you plan to fish after the clinic.
 First and foremost, bring a positive attitude.
 You will also need to supply yourself with your own fishing equipment (rod, reel, line, lures, bait, etc.).
-We will provide more details on gear to those that register.
 We also strongly suggest ice cleats, a net, polarized glasses and a camera.
-For those in need of jigs, we hope to have some custom "MS frenchy bugs" available on our website soon.
+See below for a general list of suggested equipment.

 Who can attend?

-Our program instructors, Arron and Lisa, strongly encourage women and Parent/child pairs to participate in the clinic.
+Our program instructors strongly encourage women and Parent/child pairs to participate in the clinic.
 Children must register and attend with an adult to participate.
 What you will learn here can easily be applied to comfortable spring, summer and fall fishing as well.

 What does this cost?